germanp173/liri-node-app/README.md

 # LIRI Node Application

-A Language Interpretation and Recognition Interface (LIRI) command line node application.
+LIRI is a Language Interpretation and Recognition Interface command line node application.

 Use LIRI to search Spotify for songs, Bands in Town for concerts, and OMDB for movies.